Twirling: Pen spinning

 Pen spinning — using one's fingers to manipulate an ordinary inexpensive writing-pen — can be performed anywhere.
 Sometimes classified as a form of contact juggling, pen spinning may also include tossing and catching of the pen.

-Called "rōnin mawashi" in Japan, where it is popular among the per-collegiate community, pen twirling has its stars, as does any other performance or skill.
+Called "rōnin mawashi" in Japan, where it is popular among the pre-collegiate community, pen twirling has its stars, as does any other performance or skill.
 Accomplished masters of the art form that are well known — at least among those who follow the sport — have developed a reputation for creation of certain signature 'moves'.
 David Weis is credited with creating numerous 'back' style moves, such as the "BackAround".
 Hideaki Kondoh is generally credited with giving the pen trick "Sonic" its name, because of the way the pen would blur in his fingers.

 Penspinning only recently saw a rapid increase in recognition due to the emergence of internet media websites such as YouTube.
 From 2006 onwards, the art of Penspinning has developed subcultures in many countries of the world including the Asiatic-regions and Europe (France, Germany and Poland).